evanlouie/evanlouie.github.io/_posts/2016-10-19-react-redux-typescript-webpack2-boilerplate.md

 title: React-Redux-Typescript2-Webpack2 Boilerplate Example
 ---

-Recently a colleague of mine wanted to migrate one of our React apps from just using a Babel for compiling ES6/7 to using TypeScript as well (strict-null types in TypeScript2 was just too good to not have).
+Recently a colleague of mine wanted to migrate one of our React apps from just using Babel for compiling ES6/7 to using TypeScript as well (strict-null types in TypeScript2 was just too good to pass up).
 Having used TypeScript for a few React apps in the past, I realized there were quite a few oddities when actually explaining what what to do when migrating the app.
 In particular, its usage with Redux.

 <https://www.evanlouie.com/react-redux-typescript-webpack-boilerplate/>